onja-org/music-of-madagascar/g/gangstabab.md

 ![gangstabab](gangstabab.jpg)

-Bàbà Rakotoarisoa, which is Gangstabab's real name, is a very popular malagasy singer.
+Gangstabab, whose real name is Bàbà Rakotoarisoa, is a very popular malagasy singer.

 Sorry,we couldn't find more information about this artist.